 Pursuant to application filed by Ericsson India Pvt.
 Ltd. before the National Company Law Tribunal, Mumbai Bench ("NCLT") in terms of Section 9 of the Insolvency and Bankruptcy Code, 2016 read with the rules and regulations framed there under ("Code"), the NCLT had admitted the application and ordered the commencement of corporate insolvency resolution process ("CIRP") of Reliance Telecom Limited ("the Company"), vide its orders dated May 15, 2018.
 The NCLT had appointed the interim resolution professional of the Company vide its orders dated May 18, 2018.
 Thereafter, the committee of creditors ("CoC") of the Company, at the meetings of the CoC held on May 30, 2019, in terms of Section 22 (2) of the Code, resolved with the requisite voting share, to replace the Interim Resolution Professional with the Resolution Professional ("RP") for the Company, which has been confirmed by the NCLT in its orders dated June 21, 2019 (published on the website of the NCLT on June 28, 2019).
+Reliance Communications Limited (being the Holding Company of the Company) and Reliance Communications Infrastructure Limited (Fellow Subsidiary) are also undergoing CIRP under the provisions of the Code and the RP is also the resolution professional of the aforesaid companies.

 The financial statements of the Company should be signed by the Chairperson or Managing Director or Whole Time Director or in absence of all of them, it should be signed by any Director of the Company who is duly authorized by the Board of Directors to sign the financial statements.
-As mentioned in Note No 2.40 of the financial statements, in view of the ongoing CIRP, the powers of the board of directors stand suspended and are exercised by the Resolution Professional.
+As mentioned in Note No 2.41 of the financial statements, in view of the ongoing CIRP, the powers of the board of directors stand suspended and are exercised by the Resolution Professional.